solana-labs/defi-hackathon/README.md

 4. Design
 5. Composability

 After judges complete individual evaluations, the hackathon organizers will discuss with the judges to choose the winners based on the project's weighted scores.
-To culminate the hackathon, there will be a live-streamed event where the invited winners will present their project submissions.
+Winners of the event will be announced shortly after the end of the hackathon.

 **Prizes**